b-vijay/Multilayerperceptron_Predict_student_academic_success/README.md

 ## Overview

-As a data science and deep learning enthusiast, I worked on:

 - **Data preprocessing**: Handled dataset with **categorical, binary, and numerical features**
 - **Feature engineering**: Used embeddings for high-cardinality categories, normalized continuous features, and processed binary inputs efficiently
 - **Model design**: Built a functional API-based MLP model with embedding layers, normalization, and dense layers with L2 regularization